Overview & Purpose:

 The Doukhobors of Canada CCUB Trust Fund Act (S.S.
 1980) states in Section 16(1) that “The Board shall provide for the making of grants to recognized non-profit organizations which are dedicated to establishing and maintaining the heritage and culture of the Doukhobors of Canada.”
 In Section 16(2), the Act further says that “A grant may be made subject to any terms and conditions that the board considers reasonable.”

 In the summer of 2021, the Board approved new Funding Policy Guidelines for the expanded funding program, made possible after the legislative change allowing access to the full Fund Principal.
-Please review the new guidelines below before applying, as there are changes from the old program.
+Please review the new guidelines introduced major changes from the previous program.

 - To be eligible, projects and initiatives must be designed to reflect and protect the special heritage and culture of Doukhobors in Canada and align with the four main themes of the C.C.U.B.
 Trust Fund Board Strategic Plan: